 RECOGNIZED STUDENT ORGANIZATIONS

-Recognized Student Organizations (RSOs) are important to the function of student body.
-RSOs are able to apply for funding through the SGA Financial Oversight Committee (FOC) to attend conferences/competitions and take advantage of leadership opportunities.
-The President of these RSOs have a seat on the Presidents Leadership Council (PLC).
+In order for a group of students to use university facilities, reserve rooms, equipment, or outdoor space; request funding; and post flyers on bulletin boards, they must form an organization and receive official university recognition.
+To receive recognition, the organization’s founding members should complete this application, which is reviewed by the Student Government Association.
+Recognized Student Organizations (RSOs) are essential to the function of the student body.
+RSOs can apply for funding through the SGA Financial Oversight Committee (FOC) to attend conferences/competitions and take advantage of leadership opportunities.
+The presidents of these RSOs have a seat on the President’s Leadership Council (PLC).

 Starting/Restarting a Student Organization